pyimgui/pyimgui/README.md

 * Linux (32bit & 64bit)
 * OS X (universal build)

-Right now we are ready to ship working built wheels for these three systems (even for Linux using `manylinux1` wheels).
-Build pipeline also works on different Python versions:
+Right now we are ready to shipping the built wheels for these three systems (even for Linux using `manylinux1` wheels).
+The build pipeline covers multiple Python versions:

 * py27
 * py33
 * py34
 * py35
+* py36

+**pyimgui** provides documentation with multiple visual examples.
-**pyimgu** has has even working Sphinx documentation with custom extension that is able to offscreen render GUI examples from docstring snippets.
-It is already hosted on ReadTheDocs and images are provided with git-lfs.
-See for yourself:
+Thanks to custom Sphinx extensions we are able to render GUI examples off screen directly from docstring snippets.
+These examples work also as automated functional tests.
+Documentation is hosted on [pyimgui.readthedocs.io](https://pyimgui.readthedocs.io/en/latest/index.html).
-[pyimgui.readthedocs.io](https://pyimgui.readthedocs.io/en/latest/index.html).

-In case of any issues with building/testing just ask us for help by creating GitHub issue.
-We have tried hard to make the process of bootstraping this project as simple as possible (see *development tips* section).
+If none of these wheels work in your environment you can install the `imgui` package by compiling it directly from sdist distribution using one of following
+commands:

+    # will install Cython as extra dependency and compile from Cython sources
+    pip install imgui[Cython] --no-binary imgui

+    # will compile from pre-generated C++ sources
+    pip install imgui --no-binary imgui

 # development tips
+We have tried hard to make the process of bootstraping this project as simple as possible.

-Make sure you have created and activated virtual environment using `virtualenv` or `python -m venv` (for newer Python releases).
+In order to build and install project locally ,ake sure you have created and activated virtual environment using `virtualenv` or `python -m venv` (for newer Python releases).
 Then you can just run:

     make build

-This command will bootstrap whole environment (pull git submodules, install dev requirements etc.) and build the project. `make` will automatically install pyimgui in the *development/editable* mode.
-Then you can run some example in the `doc/examples` directory to verify if project is working.
+This command will bootstrap whole environment (pull git submodules, install dev requirements etc.) and build the project. `make` will automatically install `imgui` in the *development/editable* mode.
+Then you can run some examples found in the `doc/examples` directory in order to verify if project is working.

 For building ducumentation and running tests you will need some additional requirements from `doc/requirements-test.txt`.

 You can run tests with:

     py.test

+If you have any problems with building or installing the project just ask us for help by creating GitHub issue.